-- The Intent to Apply was due on December 7, 2018 and is closed.
+- The Intent to Apply is due on December 2, 2021.
 This is required and nonbinding.

 - Prepare your application by gathering the following information.

-- Complete and submit the application form by Thursday, February 14, 2019.
-A link to a pre-filled application form specific to your organization will be emailed to you after December 7, 2018.
+- Complete and submit the application form by Wednesday, February 2, 2022.
+A link to a pre-filled application form specific to your organization will be sent to you.

 - All of the application contents are below, including all formatted documents that will need to be completed and uploaded.
 Prepare, share with team members, and revise.

-Once you enter the Case number in the application form, some of the information below will be prefilled.
+After you complete the intent to apply a link to your application will be provided to you and some of the information below will be prefilled.
 We ask that you review it and make any necessary edits.

-- Applicant’s legal name, street, and physical address, contact person for details of engagement and official grant communications, DUNS number, and an “active” registration in SAM.gov.
+- Applicant’s legal name, mailing address, physical address, contact person for details of engagement and official grant communications, company’s website (provided to advisory panel), and DUNS number.

 The artistic excellence and merit of the project